Interactive Steatosis Mapper: liver CT attenuation reading with estimated MRI-PDFF and histological grade.

 HDL-C (High-Density Lipoprotein)

 Uniquely tied to systemic metabolic dysfunction.
 Severe hepatic insulin resistance increases CETP activity, stripping cholesterol from HDL particles.
-A dropping HDL-C is a highly validated surrogate for MASH progression.
+Low HDL-C is associated with metabolic dysfunction and progressive MASLD risk.

 📖 Mandatory References